groundhoggwp/groundhogg/README.txt

 [](http://coderisk.com/wp/plugin/groundhogg/RIPS-RLU9faYUDI)

 == Screenshots ==
-1. Create funnels in the CRM quickly using our drag & drop builder with dozens of triggers and actions.
+1. Create flows in the CRM quickly using our drag & drop editor.
+2. Use dozens of triggers, actions, and logic steps to create your flow.
-2. Start with pre-written templates base don real CRM use cases.
+3. Start with pre-written templates based on real CRM use cases.
-3. Quickly write, preview, test and send personalized emails from the CRM.
+4. Quickly write, preview, test and send personalized emails from the CRM.
-4. Upgrade to the drag and drop email editor to create emails with HTML and blocks.
+5. Start from beautiful templates, or import HTML from a 3rd party.
-5. Groundhogg's CRM reports give you the most data visibility of any small business CRM and Marketing Automation suite.
+6. Groundhogg's CRM reports give you the most data visibility of any small business CRM and Marketing Automation suite.
-6. Create your personalized CRM report dashboard to monitor your most important metrics.
+7. Create your personalized CRM report dashboard to monitor your most important metrics.
-7. The Groundhogg CRM pulls data from all your integrations to show all activity and data on a single screen.
+8. The Groundhogg CRM pulls data from all your integrations to show all activity and data on a single screen.
-8. Filter contacts in the CRM using dozens of search filters to segment based on tags, custom fields, activity, purchase history, and more!
+9. Filter contacts in the CRM using dozens of search filters to segment based on tags, custom fields, activity, purchase history, and more!
-9. Send out mass emails to your list and view details reports of your subscribers' engagement.
+10. Send out mass emails to your list and view details reports of your subscribers' engagement.

 == Installation ==
 = Plugin Repo =